Ringman3640/fribblequibble/README.md

 - styled-components

 ## Publishing
-The FribbleQuibble frontend website is published through GitHub pages.
-It is hosted in the `/docs` directory of the repository.
-Update the site by running `npm run build`, which rebuilds the site in the `/docs` directory, and commit the changes.
+The FribbleQuibble frontend website is published through Netlify which automatically checks for updates from the repository.
+Any pushes to the `main` branch will launch an automatic rebuild of the site.